April 13 @ 3:00 pm - 5:00 pm

 Read the U-M press release for more details.

-CASC is an 85-member non-profit group advocating for the use of the most advanced computing technology to accelerate scientific discovery for national competitiveness, global security, and economic success, as well as development of a diverse and well-prepared 21st century workforce
+Founded in 1989, CASC advocates for the use of advanced computing technology to accelerate scientific discovery for national competitiveness, global security, and economic success.
+The organization’s members represent 84 institutions of higher education and national labs.

 Combining Big Data and HPC